 Each of the councils are responsible for the collection of household waste.
 GMCA receives funding from a levy on the 9 Greater Manchester local authorities to pay for the processing and disposal of this waste.
-The levy funds the operation of a network of waste and recycling management facilities in Greater Manchester; including:
+The levy funds the operation of a network of waste management and recycling facilities in Greater Manchester including:

 - 20 Household Waste and Recycling Centres

 - 7 Transfer Loading Stations where council vehicles deliver household waste and recycling

 - A Materials Recovery Facility where mixed recycling is sorted

 - 5 Mechanical Treatment and Reception Facilities where general waste is prepared and delivered to the Energy Recovery Facility in Runcorn

 The GMCA Waste and Resources team oversee the operation of the facilities through contract arrangements with Suez Recycling and Recovery UK.

 The recycling rate for waste from households in Greater Manchester in 2020/21 was 47.7%.

 The landfill diversion rate in 2020/21 was 98.1%.

 In support of these increasing the recycling and landfill diversion rates, behavioural change and education campaigns are delivered under our public-facing brand, Recycle for Greater Manchester. recycleforegreatermanchester.com